Are you an adviser? Go to Unbiased Pro

-Can I cash in my whole private pension pot?
+Can I cash in my whole private pension pot as a lump sum?

-Discover everything you need to know about cashing in your whole pension pot in our helpful guide below.
+Discover everything you need to know about cashing in your whole pension pot in our helpful guide.

-The short answers are: you can access and withdraw your pension pots from age 55, and that you can take out as much as you like – even the whole pot at once.
+The short answers are: you can access and withdraw your pension pots from the age of 55 (this will rise in the future), and you can take out as much as you like – even the whole pot at once.

-Here you can find out your options for taking pension lump sums, and the pros and cons involved.
+Here you can find out your options for taking a pension lump sum or sums, and the pros and cons.

-If you’re considering cashing in your pension pot, it’s recommended that you seek independent financial advice, you can easily find an IFA with our smart matching tool.
+If you’re considering cashing in your pension pot, it’s recommended that you seek independent financial advice.
+You can easily find a financial adviser with Unbiased’s smart matching tool.

 Get pension advice